salamanderrex/NotesInUCSD/cse230/IDE/atom.md

 ```

 ## packages for haskell in atom
-you can install package by
+you can install packages by
 ```
 apm install package
 ```